 Summary of Evidence

 The DRC reviewed all evidence presented during the hearing and in the record.
-The Respondent admitted to failing to perform the required number of audits and to meet the 25% high distance audit requirement.
+The Respondent admitted to failing to perform the required number of audits and to meet the 25% high distance and 15% low distance audit requirements.
 Specifically: